Why Spiritual Practices?

 Fasting, Veganism and Other Dietary Interventions

 In Tony Wright’s book, Return to the Brain of Eden, he details his theory that it was fruit that caused the human brain to suddenly triple in size, several hundred thousand years ago.
-Fruit, he explains is the plant’s reproductive organ – a bit like a mammal’s uterus – and therefore contains a complex cocktail of chemicals whose job it is to incubate and shape its progeny.
-Humans, it seems, ate more fruit, by weight than any other species – and in doing so caused our bloodstreams to be so flooded with these chemicals that they became a bit like a reproductive environment.
-This in turn triggered hormonal switches on our DNA, causing it to be read very differently, and drastically altering our physical bodies in a short space of time.
+Fruit, he explains, is the plant’s reproductive organ – a bit like a mammal’s uterus – and therefore contains a complex cocktail of sex hormones whose job it is to incubate and shape its progeny.
+Humans, it seems, ate more fruit, by weight than any other species – and in doing so, each caused their bloodstream to be so flooded with these chemicals that it became a bit like a reproductive environment.
+This in turn triggered hormonal switches on our DNA, altering the way it was realised and so in turn altering our physical bodies in a short space of time.

-The consequence of humans changing from frugivorous to omnivorous diets as a result of leaving the rainforest and having to resort to foods that required cooking to be edible – could be behind the brain shrinkage we see, beginning at around the time some scientists think we moved to the savannah.
+The consequence of humans changing from frugivorous to omnivorous diets as a result of leaving the forest and having to resort to foods that required cooking to be edible – could be the brain shrinkage we see in the fossil record.
 Indeed it’s the suggestion of many spiritual traditions to omit meat and sometimes all animal products entirely from the diet and whilst this is often for reasons of compassion – in some contexts it is for the purpose of “purifying the body.”

 Our saliva and stomach acid have evolved to break down carbohydrates – and indeed we see the difficulty with which the body processes animal products, evidenced in the weight loss that high meat diets often induce.
 Thus the popular idea that it was meat that made the human brain suddenly grow to its largest iteration is a contradiction of well established science.
 In fact, if we believe there to be a correlation between brain size and intelligence, it seems illogical that in order to catch and process the animals required to create the bigger brain, humans would first have had to create tools and fire; innovative behaviours that we generally regard as a product of increased brain size rather than the cause.
 Furthermore, if we believe our brains to stand apart from other animals in the capacities they’ve afforded us – why hasn’t this phenomenon occurred in other meat eaters?
 If there has been a strong link between our apparently unique intelligence and our diet, it might be prudent to look at what it was that apes did differently to other creatures – at the point where the brain was expanding – and not at the point, following our move to the savannah where the fossil record suggests it appeared to stop growing and instead start shrinking.